Thailand

 • Regional average

-In terms of sectoral distribution compared to the rest of the region, ODF in Thailand is heavily concentrated in the transport and storage and government and civil society sectors.
+Compared to the rest of the region, ODF in Thailand is heavily concentrated in the transport and storage, and government and civil society sectors.

 Spending in the transport and storage sector is focused on rail infrastructure.
-One of the largest projects is the Japan-backed Mass Transit System Project in Bangkok 2016003059 - JICATXXXIV-1, worth $1.5 billion.
-Public finance management is the primary purpose of spending in the government and civil society sector, predominantly from the ADB for Covid-19 support.
-The vast majority of funding in the government and civil society sector takes the form of OOF loans.
+One of the largest projects is the Japan-backed Mass Transit System Project in Bangkok, worth $1.5 billion.
+The main focus of spending in the government and civil society sector is for public finance management systems, notably driven by the ADB.
+Most of the funding in the government and civil society sector takes the form of non-concessional loans.
 Wind farm projects received the most finance in the energy sector, entirely funded by the ADB and China through OOF loans.

 Climate